invertase/react-native-firebase/docs/auth/social-auth.md

 ## Twitter

-Twitter relies on oAuth authentification to provide user credentials, we utalise firebase SDK to present users with necessary views to retrieve their oAuth credentials.
+Twitter relies on oAuth authentification to provide user credentials, we utilize firebase SDK to present users with necessary views to retrieve their oAuth credentials.

 **Step 3**: Create a Firebase credential.